-One of the most promising and exciting developments in the world of refractive surgery has been the advent of laser in situ keratomileusis (LASIK).
+One of the most exciting developments in the world of refractive surgery has been the advent of laser in situ keratomileusis (LASIK).
 The surgical technique involves the creation of a hinged lamellar corneal flap, after which an excimer laser is used to make a refractive cut on the underlying stromal bed.
 LASIK is a fusion of old and new technologies, with its roots in keratomileusis and automated lamellar keratectomy (ALK).
-However, as currently practiced, it is perhaps best thought of as photorefractive keratectomy (PRK) performed under a flap instead of on the corneal surface.
+However, as currently practiced, it perhaps is best thought of as photorefractive keratectomy (PRK) performed under a flap instead of on the corneal surface.

 LASIK has been available in the United States as an off-label procedure since the mid 1990s.
 FDA approval of excimer lasers for LASIK dates to about 1999.[1]
 Many millions of procedures have been performed worldwide.
-According to the American Society of Cataract and Refractive Surgery, about 700,000 procedures a year are currently performed in the United States.
+According to the American Society of Cataract and Refractive Surgery, about 850,000 procedures a year are currently performed in the United States.

 ![]() View Image | Spherical aberration: a schematic diagram for the human eye. |

-Jose Barraquer is generally credited with much of the early work leading to corneal lamellar refractive procedures as they are currently practiced.
+Jose Barraquer generally is credited with much of the early work leading to corneal lamellar refractive procedures as they are currently practiced.
 He noted that refractive change could be accomplished in the cornea by tissue addition or subtraction.
 He subsequently developed the idea of resecting a corneal disc and freezing it, followed by shaping the disc with a cryolathe.[2, 3, 4] However, the technique was limited by complexity of the equipment and tissue damage to the resected corneal disc caused by freezing.

 Ruiz and Barraquer performed keratomileusis in situ in the late 1980s.
 Using principles developed by Krumeich, this technique involved first removing a corneal disc with a microkeratome.
 Refractive change was accomplished by performing a second plano cut with the microkeratome.
 The thickness and diameter of this second disc of tissue determined the end refractive result; then, the first disc was sutured back onto the cornea.
 Problems included complexity, poor predictability, and irregular astigmatism.